micheal11844-web/world-vitality/BUILD_PLAN.md

 - [x] **7.1** Implement logging/monitoring/alerting basics (Engineering Blueprint Section 12) alongside Stage 6 — not after.
 - [x] **7.2** Run a security review pass on the full pipeline built so far (Engineering Blueprint Section 14).
 - [x] **7.3** Run an accessibility pass against Stage 5/6 components (Experience Blueprint Section 15) before any public exposure.
+  - **Follow-up gap, now closed:** `apps/web` had no Next.js-specific ESLint rules (image/font/script/head misuse, etc.) — the shared repo-wide config in `packages/config/eslint.config.js` only covered generic JS/TS/React-hooks/a11y rules, not anything Next-specific.
+Closed by adding `@next/eslint-plugin-next`'s native flat-config `core-web-vitals` rule set, scoped to `apps/web/**` in the root `eslint.config.js`.
+Deliberate substitution, flagged: did not use the `eslint-config-next` package itself, since as of Next 15.5 it still only ships legacy `.eslintrc`-format config and would need the `@eslint/eslintrc` `FlatCompat` shim as an extra dependency to bridge into this repo's flat-config setup — `@next/eslint-plugin-next`'s own flat export gives the identical rule set with one less moving part.
+Verified with a full repo-wide `eslint .` run (exit 0, no errors).

 ## STAGE 8 — CONTROLLED RELEASE